PoinT GOResearch

 5-Step Calibration Protocol

-Perform 3-5 lifts at 60% 1RM with maximum velocity intent.
-Record both sensor velocity and reference velocity for each rep.
+Perform 3–5 lifts at 60% estimated 1RM with maximum concentric velocity intent.
+Record the sensor's mean concentric velocity reading and the reference measurement velocity for each rep. Use the mean across all reps for the error calculation to average out rep-to-rep variation in both the sensor and the reference method.

 Step 5: Apply Correction or Adjust Setup